Victorian Railways E type carriage: Victorian country services

 After construction of the Melbourne/Adelaide Express fleet there was a brief pause in E Type carriage construction, then Newport Workshops and its subcontracting Butty Gangs started construction on a fleet for use in Victoria.
 In August 1908, 21 carriages - 3-6ABVE, 11-17AVE, 11-178VE and 7-9DVE - entered service, followed by 10-16CE and the three dining cars between October 1908 and March 1909.
 June and July 1909 saw the addition of enough carriages to make two sets of AVE-AVE-ABVE-BVE-BVE, although the BVE cars in this group were 18, 21, 24 and 25 rather than the next in sequence.
 September 1909 added 2 ABVE, 5 AVE, 2 BVE and the first ESBV, them October through December was another eight BVE cars along with 5, 6 and 7ESBV.
 Four more ESBV/BDSE cars, 4, 8, 9 and 10, were delivered in early 1910, then 11 and 12ABE in July, 2 and 3BDSE in August, 29 and 32AE and 33 and 35BE in September.
 October 1910 added another ten cars which could be used to form a pair of AE-AE-ABE-BE-BE sets, and November and December had six AE, two BE and the final two ABE cars.

 Deliveries in 1911 was nine CE vans and two more joint stock sleeping cars (Onkaparinga and Barwon).
 At this point there were ten each joint-stock AE and BE cars, eight vans (four CE, 2 each D and DS), and six sleeping cars.
-For service on Victorian trains there were three dining cars, the two Parlors and State No.4, ten joint mail sorting vans, and 32 AE, 16 ABE, 33 BE and 21 CE cars; though it is not clear why one additional BE car was built.
+For service on Victorian trains there were three dining cars, the two Parlors and State Car No.4, ten joint mail sorting vans, and 32 AE, 16 ABE, 33 BE and 21 CE cars; though it is not clear why one additional BE car was built.
 Around this time production at Newport Workshops shifted over to the W cars, although in May 1912 State Car No.4 entered service with a similar external arrangement to the 1906 Parlor cars Yarra and Murray.
 W type cars continued to enter service at a fairly even rate until the end of June 1914, stopping about a month before World War I.